rIpteyed/test-admin-on-rest/README.md

 1. `git add` the changed files that should be included in the commit.

-2. `git commit` Enter a brief commit message that explains your changes.
+2. `git commit -am` Enter a brief commit message that explains your changes.
 You can mark the related Pivotal story as "Finished" by including the text
 ```
 [Finishes #PIVOTAL\_STORY\_ID]
 ```